-We are introduced to Ditullio with a short flashback to 1946, showing him using a straight razor to cut a chicken’s neck, a satisfied sadist’s look on his blood-spattered face as the Chicken sprays blood everywhere, and a customer waiting for the slaughtered chicken.
-This is probably the most violent, blood drenched scene in the film, and it fills in for the brevity of the later ‘hits’, including the climactic but very brief glimpse at a man’s brains splattered on a wall-illustrating the meaning of the euphemism ‘painting houses’.
+We are introduced to Ditullio with a short flashback to 1946, showing him using a straight razor to cut a chicken’s throat, a satisfied sadist’s grin on his blood-spattered face as the Chicken sprays blood everywhere, and on the customer waiting for the slaughtered chicken.
+This is probably the most violent, blood drenched scene in the film, and it fills in for the brevity of the later ‘hits’, including the climactic but very brief glimpse at a man’s brains splattered on a wall, illustrating the meaning of the euphemism ‘painting houses’.

 When Sheeran first talks to Ditullio, he is kept standing while the gangster and his minions eat steaks at a table.
 The next time we see them together, after business has been done once or twice, Sheeran is seated with them, also eating steak.
 And so it goes for his career as a gangster.
 An outsider getting a seat at the table.

-Thus Sheeran’s career as a mobster takes off, from hired muscle for Ditullio, to Bufalino’s mercenary, Bruno’s sometime, henchman, and hitman extraordinaire under Bufalino’s guiding hand.
+Thus, Sheeran’s career as a mobster takes off, from hired muscle for Ditullio, to Bufalino’s mercenary, and hitman extraordinaire under Bufalino’s guiding hand.
 His stint as teamster official and Hoffa ‘fixer’ also involves more than a little criminality.

 Most of the names and reputations we come across along the way belong to real gangsters.